 Reputation capital is the value of the intangible assets of a business.
-Anything from reviews to brand identity can build reputation capital, and it can essentially be summarized in one word: trust.
+Anything from reviews to brand identity can build reputation capital, and it all boils down to one word: trust.
 How much do people trust your business?
 The more trust there is in your business, the greater its reputation capital.

 - A positive reputation enables you to better control your prices, and achieve industry recognition and thought leadership.

-- Businesses with a strong reputation capital can overcome a crisis easier than a business with a negative reputation.
+- Businesses with a strong reputation capital can overcome a crisis easier than those with negative reputations.

 - Reputation capital is both one of the most important aspects of any business and the most difficult to quantify.